-Film Study focuses on analyzing theoretical approaches to film making and exploring the boundaries of what makes a "good" film.
-This course provides students with an introduction to the history, social and cultural impact, and aesthetic nature of film in the United State and internationally as it has developed throughout the twentieth and twenty-first century.
-Emphasizing how films produce meaning for viewers, this course will examine the ways that editing, mise-en-scene, sound, color, shot composition and camera movement, along with such elements as performance, directorial style, and genre, shape our experience of movies.
+Film Study analyzes theoretical approaches to film making and explores the boundaries of what constitutes a "good" film.
+Students are introduced to the history, social and cultural impact, and aesthetic nature of film in the United State and internationally as it has developed throughout the twentieth and twenty-first century.
+Emphasizing how films produce meaning for viewers, this course examines the ways that editing, mise-en-scene, sound, color, shot composition, and camera movement, along with such elements as performance, directorial style, and genre, shape our experience of movies.

-10153S1/10153S2 English Enhancement
+English Enhancement

 English Enhancement focuses on reading and writing while still working on listening and speaking.
 This course is for students to refine their literacy skills with extra time to support the English curriculum.
-An emphasis is placed on fluency, comprehension, and vocabulary
+An emphasis is placed on fluency, comprehension, and vocabulary.